 Do what independent are known for

 Independents obviously do not have the budget of a larger pharmacy chain; so an independent pharmacy needs to rely on what they do best.
 Taking care of patients and giving patients a reason to come back to your pharmacy through personal interactions.
 Just knowing that someone is really interested in their health and well-being is enough for most patients to trust your pharmacy over a large chain.
 This should also be one of your primary messages when you do actually spend money on marketing for new patients.
 An independent pharmacy needs to emphasize that we care for you on a personal level, let us prove it.
 The best part about this form of marketing is that it doesn’t cost you anything but time.
+You just need to start a pharmacy & be consistent with all the activities.

 Traditional marketing plans for pharmacies aren’t dead